Gurobi/gurobi-optimods/docs/source/adding.rst

 should also add an icon to the gallery card for your Mod.

-Your documentation page must contain example codes that new users can immediately used, with presentation of the results included in the documentation page.
+Your documentation page must contain example codes that new users can immediately use, with presentation of the results included in the documentation page.

 The implementation of the Mod (description of the mathematical model or